--delete & replace- section 101:24.5.1.2 Unvented Fuel-fired Heaters: Unvented room heaters and unvented fireplaces shall not be used.
+-delete & replace- section 101:24.5.1.2 Unvented Fuelfired Heaters: Unvented room heaters and unvented fireplaces shall not be used.

--add- section 101:24.6 Subdivision of Building Spaces in One-Two Family Dwellings: New one-two family dwellings shall be provided with dwelling unit separation in accordance with 30.3.7.
+-add- section 101:24.6 Subdivision of Building Spaces in One & Two Family Dwellings: New one-two family dwellings shall be provided with a 1-hour fire resistance rating dwelling unit separation in accordance with 30.3.7.

--add- section 101:26.1.1.1.1 Small Lodging & Rooming Houses: A building that provides sleeping accommodations for a total of 6 or fewer persons, and is occupied by the proprietor, may be classified as a one and two family dwelling by the AHJ.
+-add- section 101:26.1.1.1.1 Small Lodging & Rooming Houses: A building that provides sleeping accommodations for a total of 6 or fewer persons, and is occupied by the proprietor, may be classified as a one and two family dwelling.